kevin00223/HackingWithSwiftProjectsDemo/README.md

 7. UITextChecker: a class to spot spelling errors, which makes it perfect for knowing if a given word is real or not
 8. Utf16:
    ![](https://s2.ax1x.com/2019/03/05/kX6BZt.png)

+### key points in demo6 *Auto Layout*
+passed
+1. translatesAutoresizingMaskIntoConstraints: by default iOS generates Auto Layout constraints for you based on a view's size and position.
+Set this property to be false to disable this feature so that we can set the constraints by ourselves.